shinyscorpion/task_bunny/README.md

 ### Concurrency

 TaskBunny starts a process for a worker.
-A worker listen to one queue and run number of jobs set in config file concurrently.
+A worker listens to one queue and runs the number of jobs set in config file concurrently.

-There is not limit on concurrency on TaskBunny layer.
+There is no limit on concurrency on TaskBunny layer.
 You want to balance between performance and needs on throttle.

 ### Retry

-TaskBunny retries the job if the job is failed.
+TaskBunny retries the job if the job has failed.
-In default, it retries 10 times for every 5 minutes.
+By default, it retries 10 times for every 5 minutes.

-If you want to change it, you want to overwrite the value on a job module.
+If you want to change it, you can overwrite the value on a job module.

 ```elixir
 defmodule SampleJob do